micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-Then the sign of the Son of Man will appear in the sky, and then all the tribes of the earth will mourn _and_ [^i]beat their breasts _and_ lament in anguish, and they will see the Son of Man coming on the clouds of heaven with power and great glory [in brilliancy and splendor].
+Then the sign of the Son of Man will appear in the sky, and then all the tribes of the earth will mourn _and_ beat their breasts _and_ lament in anguish, and they will see the Son of Man coming on the clouds of heaven with power and great glory [in brilliancy and splendor].